BentoBoxWorld/Border/README.md

    - BSkyBlock
 ```

-### Use WorldBorderAPI (WABI)
+### Use WorldBorderAPI (WBAPI)
 If you want to use the vanilla world border then you must download the WorldBorderAPI plugin.
 You can find them here: https://github.com/yannicklamprecht/WorldBorderAPI/releases

 Players cannot exit past the vanilla world border, so it will completely block movement outside of a player's protected island area.
-If you do not want this, then do not use WABI.
+If you do not want this, then do not use WBAPI.

 To activate WABI, set this to true in the config.yml: